A Guide to Emergency Codes – Emergency Preparedness & Response in Health Care

-Following a Code Silver, asserts the Department of Homeland Security (DHS), your supervisor may require all staff members complete an incident report.
+Following a Code Silver, asserts the Department of Homeland Security (DHS), your supervisor may require all staff members to complete an incident report.
 This may be required even for floors or units where sheltering in place was used and no loss of life occurred.
 Such reports can help managerial staff learn from the incident and prepare for the possibility of a future attack.

 Code Orange – Assistance Needed or Hazardous Spill

 Code Orange is another code that may have facility-specific meanings.
 Joint Commission standards define Code Orange as an exposure to a hazardous material or substance within a facility.
 However, it may be used to denote “attention needed” for violent patient situations or other emergencies.
 The key lies in understanding a Code Orange’s differentiation from Code Silver.
-A Code Orange may be called if a patient is being violent during a medical procedure, attempts to leave the facility while under an order of protective custody or other event.
+A Code Orange may be called if a patient is being violent during a medical procedure, attempts to leave the facility while under an order of protective custody or another event.

 Upon activation, an announcement may be made.

 For example, “Code Orange, Medical Spill and Location.”
-Alternatively, “Code Orange, Violent Patient and Location.”
+Alternatively, “Code Orange, Violent Patient, and Location.”

 Depending on your facility’s emergency preparedness plans, the first example may follow decontamination protocols, including mobile showers, hazmat suits or evacuations if necessary.